Nazanin1369/dm-A1/README.md

 ### Dependencies
 To be able to run the code you need to have the following dependencies installed:
+* Python 3.5
 * Numpy
 * Pandas
 * Matplotlib
 * Jupyter Notebook

-For your convienience the Conda yml file is included in the project to install all dependencies.
+- For your convienience the Conda environment.yaml file is included in the project to install all dependencies.

 ### How to run the notebook